racket/pkg-index/README.md

  - `root` - path; defaults to this package's `official/root`
    directory.
 Used as a base for many other configuration variables:

-    - `users-path` - path; defaults to *root*`/users`.
-Directory in
-      which to hold *old-style* user records.
-The server does not generate such records anymore; the records are used only to migrate users to new-style records.

     - `users.new-path` - path; defaults to *root*`/users.new`.
-      Directory in which to hold *current* (i.e. new-style) user records, one file per user.
+      Directory in which to hold user records, one file per user.

     - `github-client_id` - string; defaults to the contents of the file at *root*`/client_id`.
 Should be a Github client ID string